-Full TitlePhase II Trial of Pembrolizumab in Combination with Trastuzumab, Capecitabine/Cisplatin in First Line Stage IV HER2-positive Metastatic Esophagogastric (EG) Cancer
+Full TitlePhase II trial of pembrolizumab in combination with trastuzumab, fluoropyrimidine, and platinum in first line Stage IV HER2-positive metastatic esophagogastric (EG) cancer

 Trastuzumab is a drug that targets a protein called HER2, which is overproduced in some esophageal and stomach (esophagogastric) cancers.
 Other drugs commonly used to treat advanced esophagogastric cancers are cisplatin and capecitabine.
 In this study, researchers want to see if adding the immunotherapy drug pembrolizumab to trastuzumab, cisplatin, and capecitabine treatment is safe and effective in patients with metastatic HER2-positive esophagogastric cancers.

 Pembrolizumab works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
-Pembrolizumab is already approved to treat other types of cancers; its use in this study is considered investigational.
+Pembrolizumab is already approved to treat several cancers; its use in this study is considered investigational.
 Pembrolizumab, trastuzumab, and cisplatin are given intravenously (by vein), and capecitabine is taken orally (by mouth).